 German philosopher Jurgen Habermas wrote a paper titled An Awareness of What is Missing.
 At the start, he describes a friend’s funeral.
 His friend had been an atheist, and the funeral was non-religious.
 He goes on to say that the Amen was missing.
-In my experience, Muslim funerals feel the same way to me.
+In my experience, Muslim funerals feel the same way.
 The lack of profundity seems as if the Amen is missing.
 In all my dealings with Islam and death, I find that it treats what should be the most solemn ceremony and converts it into a rote ritual without any care for the memory of the deceased or any comfort for the bereaved.
-Instead, it offers 7th Century rules designed to disenfranchise women, glorify proselytising and conversions as functions that are appropriate and desirable, and an unhealthy urgency to bury the body that overrides any and all concerns.
-Consolation, when faced with death, is one of the main functions of religion, and the ceremony that is supposed to be a soul’s conduit to the afterlife should be treated with some measure of respect and profundity; in this Islam fails its followers.
+Instead, it offers seventh-century rules designed to disenfranchise women, glorify proselytizing and conversions as functions that are appropriate and desirable, and an unhealthy urgency to bury the body that overrides any and all concerns.
+Consolation, when faced with death, is one of the primary functions of religion, and the ceremony that is supposed to be a soul’s conduit to the afterlife should be treated with some measure of respect and profundity; in this Islam fails its followers.

 One of the reasons that people give for following a religion is that it provides comfort during the death of a loved one.
 In my experience, Islam fails completely in that respect.
 I have experienced this comfort four times personally.
 Twice at funerals of immediate family and twice after deaths in my extended family.

 At their root, all religions are basically about death and what happens after it.
 All the rules and restrictions placed upon the pious are designed to direct them toward the correct afterlife.
 Islam, in my view, fails at this most basic responsibility common to all religions, by completely disregarding the significance of mourning rituals.
 It instead seeks to glorify the hereafter, Allah’s will and a fatalistic attitude towards life.